NicksonCheng/leecode/README.md

 - 📝 2610.
 Convert an Array Into a 2D Array With Conditions
 - 📝 1920.
 Build Array from Permutation
 - 📝 hashtable
+- 📝 3201.
+Find the Maximum Length of Valid Subsequence I
 - 📝 DuplicateArray
 - 📝 anagramGroup
 - 📝 ProductsArrayExceptSelf